RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 1. The "Add Account" button was disabled until the details are verified.
 2. Please ensure that the IAM user whose credentials you entered has the IAMFullAccess/AdministratorAccess policy attached otherwise, it will through an error message accordingly.

 On each line item there is a contextual menu.
-Through this we can delete and sync the account.
+Through this we can delete and sync the account/repair the account.

 .. image:: images/Project.png